doctorpangloss 8 months ago

 Until then, I consider those “versions” but only reference the model weights and not the abstractions around the model

-• felixvolny a day ago
+• felixvolny 8 months ago

 Tangent, but it seems like such a tough engineering challenge to keep all these models around and available at an instant

-weinzierl 2 days ago
+weinzierl 8 months ago

 I wish they'd focus more on getting the basics solid.
 Currently Claude can't even render anything beyond the most basic form of a table.